 The MHA recently hosted two premier events in Troy that focused on safety and drew healthcare quality and safety staffs and clinical leaders from across Michigan.

 Hosted by the American Association for Respiratory Care, Respiratory Care Week is held each October to celebrate respiratory therapists.
 In honor of the observance, the MHA Keystone Center is highlighting the work that Owosso

-Sam R. Watson, MSA, CPPS, senior vice president of patient safety and quality, MHA Keystone Center discusses his new role at the MHA and new leadership of the MHA Keystone Center’s continued efforts to decrease opioid use statewide.
+Michelle Norcross, MSA, senior director of safety and quality, MHA Keystone Center, discusses the MHA and the MHA Keystone Center’s continued efforts to decrease opioid use statewide.